 Congratulations to these volunteers, supervisors, activists and board members who spend countless hours making IMALIVE Crisis Center the best it can be, who inspire our volunteer team on a daily basis to improve their crisis intervention skills, and care unconditionally about the people in crisis who need our help.

 See more conference photos on Facebook

 We are celebrating another year of great accomplishments!
 Since our launch in 1998, over 6 million callers have been routed to help and hope through our National Hopeline Network.
 Thanks to your continued support, our devoted volunteers are making a difference every day, during every hotline and chatline shift.
 In 2012, our free and confidential hotlines, like our Veterans Peer Hotline 1-877-VET2VET , helped route over 36,000 calls to a trained crisis line volunteer located closest to the caller in desperate need of emotional support.

 Teen Peer Counseling Hotline and the

 Click here for schedule

-Recent OCSIS (Online Counselling and Suicide Intervention Specialist) Graduates, attendees of the 2nd Annual IMAlive Network Training Conference in Baltimore MD, gathered together after the 10th Annual KBHC Awards Banquet
+Attendees of the 3rd Annual IMAlive Network Training Conference in Austin TX, gathered together after the 11th Annual KBHC Awards Banquet.

 Support our Veterans!